Persistent Repetition of Phrases

-Persistent Repetition of Phrases is the seventh studio album by the Caretaker, an alias of musician Leyland Kirby.
+Persistent Repetition of Phrases (stylized as “Persistent repetition of phrases”) is the seventh studio album by the Caretaker, an alias of musician Leyland Kirby.
 Released on 1 April 2008, it was his first record to cover themes of Alzheimer's disease.
 The album was also the first Caretaker release to present looping of short segments within tracks.
 It marked Kirby's change of record labels from V/Vm Test to History Always Favours the Winners, which he felt might have helped with the record's success.

 Persistent Repetition of Phrases has many track titles that reference memory disorders.
 The album began Kirby's history of using paintings by English painter Ivan Seal as album covers.
 A concept album, the record received a generally positive reception from music critics.
 The album's concepts would later influence Kirby on his next release as the Caretaker, An Empty Bliss Beyond This World.

 Background

 The Caretaker was a musical project of English musician Leyland Kirby that sampled various big band records.
 Named after one of the characters from horror film The Shining, the haunted ballroom scene of the film was specified as his inspiration.
 His first albums had the film as a main influence.
 They are the "haunted ballroom trilogy," spanning Selected Memories from the Haunted Ballroom, A Stairway to the Stars, and We'll All Go Riding on a Rainbow.
 Selected Memories from the Haunted Ballroom had the most influence from the film, including the credits song "Midnight, the Stars and You".
 The Caretaker's albums were considered prime examples of hauntology, a genre that evokes the aesthetics of the past.

 Kirby abandoned the ballroom and installed themes of memory loss on his 2005 release of .mp3 files titled Theoretically Pure Anterograde Amnesia (2005).
 It was a drone album, featuring six CDs with 72 tracks titled "Memories".
 It was downloaded over 50,000 times on Kirby's V/Vm Test website.
 Persistent Repetition of Phrases had a great influence on Kirby's next album as the Caretaker, An Empty Bliss Beyond This World.
 An Empty Bliss was Kirby's first album to be based on a specific study about Alzheimer's disease.